bedtimelabs/driveCRDT/README.md

 #### Orderlesschain Integration with IPLD

-The original Orderlesschain, written in Go, is being transitioned to Rust to ensure compatibility with other components like IPVM.
+The original Orderlesschain, written in Go, should betransitioned to Rust to ensure compatibility with other components like IPVM.
 This Rust-based Orderlesschain will be built directly into the IPLD, benefiting from the decentralized data structure's inherent scalability and flexibility.

 #### CRDTs in DriveCRDT